antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 #### What do you need?
 We have designed this module to be the least overwhelming possible to you.
 So, to install and execute this module you just need a PC, an open terminal, an the [Docker Desktop installed in your PC](https://docs.docker.com/desktop/).
 Once you have downloaded it, you can proceed with the next steps:

-- 1) Open your Docker Desktop (if you are not in an admin account, right click and clik on "Run as administrator").
+1) Open your Docker Desktop (if you are not in an admin account, right click and clik on "Run as administrator").
-- 2) Open a terminal.
+2) Open a terminal.
 For example, typing "cmd" from the "Search" bar in Windows.
-- 3) In the terminal, go to the directory where you want to install and save this module together with your personalized AI-model.
+3) In the terminal, go to the directory where you want to install and save this module together with your personalized AI-model.
 Let's asume the directory `C:\Users\aralmeida`:
      `cd C:\Users\aralmeida`
-- 4) Now you are in your directory.
+4) Now you are in your directory.
 Let's build the Docker image [(go here if you are interested on this)](https://docs.docker.com/get-started/) to run your model later!
-Copy and paste the following (the final dot is not a mistake!).
+Copy and paste the following line (the final dot is not a mistake!).
+After a few minutes, all you need to have your personalized AI model has been installed.
      `docker build -t diy_cgm_image . `
-- 5) After a few minutes, all you need to have your personalized AI model has been installed.
+5) **IMPORTANT**: Create a folder named `/drop_your_data_here_and_see_your_pred`.
+Place it whenever you want in your PC.
+This folder is the one that will always be accesed by this app to execute the model and perform your prediction. **DO NOT MOVE OR REMOVE the folder** If you do so, you will have to recreate all this steps with the new directory.
+6)  Now, as the folder name indicates, drop the file with your CGM data (usually ended with `.csv`) in the recently created `/drop_your_data_here_and_see_your_pred` folder.